mariunaise/HDA-Thesis/content/introduction.typ

 where $S$ determines the number of metrics and $M$ the bit width of the symbols.
 The corresponding metric is defined through the lower case $s$, the bit symbol through the lower case $m$.
+To compare both @smhdt and @bach, we will use a ratio $cal(r) = frac("Extracted bits", "Helper data bits")$.
+This ratio gives us an idea how many helper data bits were used to obtain a quantized symbol.
+$cal(r)$ is smaller than $1$ if the amount of helper data bits per quantized symbol is bigger than the symbol bit width itself and bigger than $1$ otherwise.

 === Tilde Domain<tilde-domain>